-Sinbad Cartoon: Sorting Out The Facts, Rumors, And False Memories From The Non-Existent 90’s Genie Movie He Never Made
+Sinbad Cartoon: Sorting Out The Facts, Rumors, And False Memories From The Non-Existent 90s Genie Movie He Never Made

 Conflating The Two, And The Mandela Effect

-So here we have a situation where two men and one movie have collectively gotten jumbled up in the heads of a lot of people who are old enough to remember the mid 1990’s.
-Shaq and Sinbad are both African American, they’re both large men, they both appeared in B-movies in the 90’s, when they were both at their career peaks, and one of them made a genie movie.
+So here we have a situation where two men and one movie have collectively gotten jumbled up in the heads of a lot of people who are old enough to remember the mid-1990s.
+Shaq and Sinbad are both African American, they’re both large men, they both appeared in B-movies in the 90s, when they were both at their career peaks, and one of them made a genie movie.
 You can see how it would be easy to confuse the two, as well as get the title of the genie movie wrong.

-And this confusion has led to discussion of the so-called “Mandela Effect.”
-It’s named for the mistaken belief, apparently shared by many people, that Nelson Mandela died in prison in the 1980’s.
-Apparently several people are convinced that they remember reading about Mandela dying in a South African prison at some point in the 80’s.
+And this confusion has led to the discussion of the so-called “Mandela Effect.”
+It’s named for the mistaken belief, apparently shared by many people, that Nelson Mandela died in prison in the 1980s.
+Apparently, several people are convinced that they remember reading about Mandela dying in a South African prison at some point in the 80s.
 In actuality, Mandela was released from prison, alive and well, in 1990.
-He went on to serve as President of South Africa, and died in 2013 at the comfortable age of 95.
+He went on to serve as the president of South Africa and died in 2013 at the age of 95.

 Depending on whom you ask, the Mandela Effect is one of two things.
-It’s either a flaw in the human brain that causes you to remember something that never happened, or it’s evidence that there are multiple universes, including some in which Nelson Mandela really did die in prison in the 1980’s, and some in which Sinbad made a genie movie called Shazaam.
-I’ll leave it to the reader to decide which explanation makes the most sense.
+It’s either a flaw in the human brain that causes you to remember something that never happened, or it’s evidence that there are multiple universes, including some in which Nelson Mandela really did die in prison in the 1980s and some in which Sinbad made a genie movie called Shazaam.
+However, it’s up to the reader to decide which explanation makes the most sense.

 Sinbad Is Actually Going To Make A Genie Movie Called Shazaam